Geometric Hamilton-Jacobi theory for systems with external forces: Conclusions and outlook

 In a previous paper we studied the symmetries, conserved quantities and reduction of forced mechanical systems (see reference \cite{de_leon_symmetries_2021}, see also reference \cite{lopez-gordon_geometry_2021}).
 Making use of results from this paper, one can obtain the constants of the motion in involution of a forced system, and relate them with complete solutions of the Hamilton-Jacobi problem for that system (see Example \ref{Example_fluid_1D_Lagrangian}).
 Furthermore, Lemma 15 from reference \cite{de_leon_symmetries_2021} has been translated to the Hamiltonian formalism (see Lemma \ref{lemma_g_invariance}), in order to extend the method of reduction of the Hamilton-Jacobi problem \cite{de_leon_hamiltonjacobi_2017} for forced Hamiltonian systems.

-In a paper to appear soon \cite{de_leon_discrete_nodate} we develop a Hamilton-Jacobi theory for forced discrete Hamiltonian systems.
+In another paper \cite{de_leon_discrete_2021}, we develop a Hamilton-Jacobi theory for forced discrete Hamiltonian systems.
 Our approach is based on the construction of a discrete flow on $Q\times Q$ (unlike the case without external forces \cite{de_leon_geometry_2018}, where the discrete flow is defined on $Q$).
 We define a discrete Rayleigh potential.
 Additionally, we present some simulations and analyse their numerical accuracy.

 An additional open problem is the particularization of the results from this paper when the configuration space $Q$ is a Lie group $G$ with Lie algebra $\mathfrak g$.
 If $(L,\alpha)$ is a $G$-invariant forced Lagrangian system on $TG$, the forced Euler-Lagrange equations for $(L, \alpha)$ are reduced to the Euler-Poincaré equations with forcing on $\mathfrak{g}$ (see reference \cite{bloch_euler-poincare_1996}).
 We also plan to extend our results on forced systems to the Lie algebroid framework, in order to use Atiyah algebroids when the system enjoys symmetries.
+Furthermore, we plan to extend the results from this paper for time-dependent forced Lagrangian systems in the framework of cosymplectic geometry (see reference \cite{colombo_symplectic_2021}).
+Additionally, the applications of the dissipative bracket \eqref{dissipative_bracket} will be studied elsewhere.